Elliot2560/BasicPersistentHomologyPresentation/README.md

 # Run

 View the slides locally by simply opening the `slides.html` file in a browser (preferably chrome/chromium or firefox).
-Use arrow keys to navigate.
-Hit `s` key to view speaker notes.
-Hit `f` key to view slides in full screen.

 # Conversion